Plus Therapeutics: ReSPECT-GBM Clinical Trial for Recurrent Glioblastoma

-Leptomeningeal Metastases
+ReSPECT-LM Clinical Trial for Leptomeningeal Metastases

-Plus Therapeutics is developing 186RNL (Rhenium-186 NanoLiposome), an innovative, targeted radiotherapeutic for multiple rare and difficult-to-treat cancers.
-In the U.S. multi-center ReSPECT-LM Phase 1 clinical trial, 186RNL will be administered through an intraventricular catheter (Ommaya reservoir) in patients with LM.
+Plus Therapeutics is developing Rhenium (186Re) Obisbemeda, an innovative, targeted radiotherapeutic for multiple rare and difficult-to-treat cancers including Leptomeningeal Metastases (LM).
+In the U.S. multi-center ReSPECT-LM Phase 1 dose optimization clinical trial, Rhenium (186Re) Obisbemeda will be administered through an intraventricular catheter (Ommaya reservoir) in patients with LM.
 The treatment consists of a single administered dose of 186RNL per patient on an outpatient basis by the clinical trial physician.
-The ReSPECT-LM U.S. Phase 1 Clinical Trial is planned to begin in late 2021.
+The ReSPECT-LM U.S. Phase 1 Clinical Trial is enrolling patients as of January 2025 and has clinical study site location at UT Health San Antonio in San Antonio.

+The ReSPECT-LM clinical trial is funded, in part, by a $17.6 million grant from the Cancer Prevention & Research Institute of Texas, the second largest public funding source for cancer research in the world.
+The National Trial Number for this clinical trial is NCT07098806.

 Leptomeningeal metastases (LM) are a rare but typically fatal complication of advanced cancer in which cancer cells spread to the central nervous system (CNS) and are found in either the leptomeninges (membrane surrounding the brain and spinal cord) or cerebrospinal fluid (CSF) (circulates nutrients and chemicals to the brain and spinal cord).
-Despite affecting over 110,000 people annually in the U.S., highly effective, approved treatments are not available.
+Leptomeningeal Metastases is sometimes referred to as leptomeningeal cancer, leptomeningeal disease, neoplastic meningitis, or meningeal carcinomatosis, and is most commonly found in patients with melanoma, breast, lung, or gastrointestinal cancer.
+Despite affecting over 110,000 people annually in the U.S., there are currently no FDA approved treatments specifically for Leptomeningeal Metastases.

-Pediatric Brain Cancer
+ReSPECT-PBC Clinical Trial for Pediatric Brain Cancer

-Plus Therapeutics is developing the 186RNL radiotherapeutic for the treatment of rare, frequently fast-growing pediatric brain and spinal cord tumors with a poor prognosis – diffuse instrinsic pontine glioma (DIPG), ependymoma and high-grade glioma (HGG).
-The ReSPECT-PBC (Pediatric Brain Cancer) U.S. Phase 1 Clinical Trial is planned to initiate in 2022.
+Plus Therapeutics is developing the Rhenium (186Re) Obisbemeda radiotherapeutic for the treatment of rare, frequently fast-growing pediatric brain and spinal cord tumors with a poor prognosis, ependymoma and high-grade glioma (HGG).
+The ReSPECT-PBC (Pediatric Brain Cancer) U.S. Phase 1 Clinical Trial is planned to initiate in 2025.

 Cancer is the leading cause of death by disease among children in the U.S. Brain and spinal cord tumors are the 2nd most common cancers in children, accounting for ~26% of childhood cancers.

-DIPG is a rare, fast-growing CNS tumor that forms in glial cells in the pons region of the brain stem; spreads to nearby tissue and other parts of the brain stem, are hard to treat, and have a poor prognosis.

 Ependymoma is a rare, slow- or fast-growing (depends on Grade) primary CNS tumor that forms in ependymal cells that line the ventricles of the brain and the center of the spinal cord; may spread throughout the CNS but spread outside of the CNS is rare; all can recur but often patients are tumor-free for years before testing shows new tumor growth, either at the same location as the first tumor or somewhere else within the CNS.

 HGG is a rare, fast-growing CNS tumor that forms in glial cells of the brain and spinal cord; can be found almost anywhere within the CNS, but are most commonly within the supratentorium in children ages 15–19; HGG found in children are different from those in adults.